prasunanand/gsoc_blog/blog.md

 ###Improvements and future work
 Implement solvers for two dimensional matrices and enumerators by the end of mid term and parallely optimize these features.
-After mid-term evaluations, implement complex dtype using FieldRealVector and FieldMatrix followed by other data-types.
+After mid-term evaluations, we will be implementing complex dtype using FieldRealVector and FieldMatrix followed by other data-types.